Restrictions, rules and diets lead to hanger, obsessing and an unhealthy relationship with food.

 I officially became a Registered Dietitian after completing my internship at NYU Langone Medical Canter and earned a Masters of Science in Clinical Nutrition from New York University while I was at it.

-I’ve counseled clients privately as well as in clinical settings who suffer from a wide range of nutrition concerns and medical conditions.
-I’m a Registered Dietitian at Hospital for Special Surgery where I counsel clients, continue to develop the hospital’s Employee Wellness Programs, speak on a range of nutrition topics and regularly contribute to outside publications and social media outlets.
+I’ve counseled clients privately as well as in clinical settings who suffer from a wide range of nutrition concerns and medical conditions, speak on a range of nutrition topics and regularly contribute to outside publications and social media outlets.
+Interested in my point of view?
+Check me out on my blog, read my tips to squash hanger, navigate the food scene at a summer music festival, and choose the best alternative milk.